kris71990/worldleaders/README.md

 ## Testing

-All the functionality in the app is tested using the Jest library.
+All CRUD functionality in the app is tested using the Jest library.

-To run back-end tests, navigate to the back-end directory and run `npm run test`
+To run server tests, navigate to the back-end directory and run `npm run test`

+The server's performance has also been tested under load with artillery.io.